THE UNIVERSITY OF FLORIDA

 - ERN: Environmental Justice and Environmental Racism by Robert Figueroa in the ERN.

 - Discipline Of Ethics (pts 1 & 2) (powerpoint lecture, to be presented this and next week, available for review).- Discipline Of Ethics (pt 3) (powerpoint lecture, to be presented during the next few weeks, available for review).

 - Arne Naess, The Shallow and the Deep, Long-Range Ecology Movement, Inquiry 16: 95-100.

-- Bron Taylor & Michael Zimmerman, Deep Ecology from the Encyclopedia of Religion and Nature
+- Bron Taylor and Michael Zimmerman, Deep Ecology from the Encyclopedia of Religion and Nature

 - Kyle Powls Whyte and Chris Cuomo, Ethics of caring in environmental ethics, HOEE.

 - Bron Taylor, Religion and Environmental Ethics from the Encyclopedia of Religion and Nature.